commitdev/docs/docs/eps/ep-pilot.md

 ### Decide

-At the 2-month mark, you should book a 1:1 meeting with your manager to discuss next steps with your pilot. *Please coordinate with your manager to confirm next steps by the 2.5-month mark (2 weeks before your pilot end date) so we can best support you.*
+At the 2-month mark, we'll check in with you about whether you wish to stay with the SP after your pilot, or return to matchmaking.
+This check in should prompt you to  book a 1:1 meeting with your manager to discuss next steps with your pilot. *Please coordinate with your manager to confirm next steps by the 2.5-month mark (2 weeks before your pilot end date) so we can best support you.*

 Topics to discuss in your 1:1 meeting will vary depending on your decision, but include: